We did it, housemates, WE DID IT! The ladies of the House of 334 just celebrated our first anniversary, and year one was way better than expected.

-When Andrea–our resident business and social media strategist–approached Kim and I with the idea to pool our talents together to create the House, we quickly jumped on board.
+When Andrea–our resident project manager–came up with the idea to pool our talents together to create the House, we quickly jumped on board.
 As professionals with years of experience on our own, we felt we could help even more people, particularly fempreneurs, if we worked together.
 So we created the name, hammered out our mission, and started grinding.

 In just a year, we’ve racked up multiple clients from across the professional spectrum–corporate, non-profit, and solo entrepreneurs–and we’ve been super busy in a way we didn’t quite see coming.
 But it’s been an amazing year full of hard work, dope clients, and surprisingly hefty profits.